mvolkmann/blog/src/book-errata.md

 p.
 146 In the title of Listing 8.6, change "Color" to "ColorCycle".

+p.
+146 In Listing 8.6, add the following after the import statement to match code in Listing 8.4:

+export let text

+p.
+146 In Listing 8.6, change "Some Title" to "{text}" to match code in Listing 8.4.

 ### Index

 p.
 419 Swap and correct the page numbers for